 If you’ve earned any designations, then include them in your pre listing package to help you stand out from agents who don’t have any.
 You can include a quick overview of why your designation is important, but remember to keep the focus on how it can help them.

-Deep Dive: To learn more about Realtor designations, check out our guide here.
+Deep Dive: To learn more about Real Estate Professional designations, check out our guide here.

 Statistics on Your or Your Broker’s Past Performance

 Along with an introduction to your brokerage, include statistics on your brokerage’s past performance.
 You should also include statistics on your own personal performance as well.
-Here’s what Realtor Scott Layson includes in his pre listing package:
+Here’s what Real Estate Professional Scott Layson includes in his pre listing package:

 A Marketing Case Study (FSBO for FSBO homeowners)